-- The Exams Officer with Line Manager and Principal will focus on options that enable candidates to take their examinations (referencing the JCQ document Preparing for disruption to examinations) - The Exams Officer is to communicate with relevant awarding bodies at the outset to make them aware of the issue and will take advice offered by the awarding body on the options for candidates who have not been able to take the scheduled examinations - The school to investigate alternative arrangements for candidates to take their examinations in liaison with and agreement of the awarding bodies and ensuring secure transportation of question papers or assessment materials to the alternative site. - The Principal to communicate with parents, carers and candidates regarding solutions to the issue. - Consider whether any candidates' ability to take the assessment or demonstrate their level of attainment has been material affected, if so, apply for special consideration. - 12.
+- The Exams Officer is to communicate with relevant awarding bodies at the outset to make them aware of the issue. - The school to investigate alternative arrangements for candidates to take their examinations in liaison with and agreement of the awarding bodies. - The Principal to communicate with parents, carers and candidates regarding solutions to the issue. - 12.
 Hagley Catholic High School at risk of being unable to open as normal during the examinations period (including in the event of the centre being unavailable for examinations owing to an unforeseen emergency)